NCAA Division I men's basketball tournament: Workplace productivity

-Tournament associated terms
+Tournament-associated terms

 As indicated below, none of these phrases are exclusively used in regard to the NCAA tournament.
 Nonetheless, they are associated widely with the tournament, sometimes for legal reasons, sometimes as part of the American sports vernacular.

 March Madness

 March Madness is a popular term for season-ending basketball tournaments played in March.
-March Madness is also a registered trademark currently owned exclusively by the NCAA.
+It is also a registered trademark currently owned exclusively by the NCAA.

 H. V. Porter, an official with the Illinois High School Association (and later a member of the Basketball Hall of Fame), was the first person to use March Madness to describe a basketball tournament.
 Porter published an essay named March Madness during 1939, and during 1942, he used the phrase in a poem, Basketball Ides of March.
 Through the years the use of March Madness increased, especially in Illinois, Indiana, and other parts of the Midwest.
-During this period the term was used almost exclusively in reference to state high school tournaments.
+During this period, the term was used almost exclusively in reference to state high school tournaments.
 During 1977, Jim Enright published a book about the Illinois tournament entitled March Madness.

 Fans began associating the term with the NCAA tournament during the early 1980s.
 Evidence suggests that CBS sportscaster Brent Musburger, who had worked for many years in Chicago before joining CBS, popularized the term during the annual tournament broadcasts.
 The NCAA has credited Bob Walsh of the Seattle Organizing Committee for starting the March Madness celebration in 1984.

 Only during the 1990s did either the IHSA or the NCAA think about trademarking the term, and by that time a small television production company named Intersport had already trademarked it.
 IHSA eventually bought the trademark rights from Intersport, and then went to court to establish its primacy.
-IHSA sued GTE Vantage, an NCAA licensee that used the name March Madness for a computer game based on the college tournament.
+IHSA sued GTE Vantage, an NCAA licensee that used March Madness for a computer game based on the college tournament.
 During 1996, in a historic ruling, Illinois High School Association v.
 GTE Vantage, Inc., the United States Court of Appeals for the Seventh Circuit created the concept of a "dual-use trademark", granting both the IHSA and NCAA the right to trademark the term for their own purposes.

 After the ruling, the NCAA and IHSA joined forces and created the March Madness Athletic Association to coordinate the licensing of the trademark and investigate possible trademark infringement.
 One such case involved a company that had obtained the internet domain name marchmadness.com and was using it to post information about the NCAA tournament.
 During 2003, by March Madness Athletic Association v.
 Netfire, Inc., the United States Court of Appeals for the Fifth Circuit decided that March Madness was not a generic term, and ordered Netfire to relinquish the domain name to the NCAA.

 Later during the 2000s, the IHSA relinquished its ownership share in the trademark, although it retained the right to use the term in association with high school championships.
 During October 2010, the NCAA reached a settlement with Intersport, paying $17.2 million for the latter company's license to use the trademark.